codophilic/Learn-Java/OOPS.md

 School name: BITS ,ID: 1 ,marks: 95
 ```

-- So **by passing out the reference object we can use non-static variable can be access in static method**
+- So **by passing out the reference variable's object we can use non-static variable can be access in static method**

 ### Why Should We Call Static Members via Class Name and Not Object Name?